On Aug, 7 2020

 Users can split the workflow between customers who opened, clicked, or unsubscribed from the initial message.
 This means that if you send an email but it isn’t opened within 2 days, you can automatically send an SMS to maximize the chances of reaching that customer on the channel they regularly check.

-Similarly to Klaviyo, Carts Guru’s pricing is contact based with SMS messages charged additionally and all features and channels available to all customers.
-Carts Guru is notably cheaper, with 20,000 contacts costing $350/month with Carts Guru and $375/month using Klaviyo.
+Similar to Klaviyo, Carts Guru’s pricing is contact-based with SMS messages charged additionally and all features and channels available to all customers.
+Carts Guru is notably cheaper and offers more dedicated customer service.

-One of the first email marketing platforms on the market and the best-known globally, Mailchimp has expanded their offering to include Instagram ads, Google ads, and Facebook ads.
-That said, Mailchimp does not offer SMS or Facebook Messenger marketing and is still primarily an advanced email marketing service.
+One of the first email marketing platforms on the market and the best-known globally, Mailchimp has expanded its offering to include Instagram ads, Google ads, and Facebook ads.
+That said, Mailchimp does not offer SMS marketing and is still primarily an advanced email marketing service.

 To assess Mailchimp as a Klaviyo alternative, let’s break the software down into pros and cons.